biovault/HDILib/README.md

 This will produce a HDILib.sln file for VisualStudio Open the .sln in VisualStudio and build ALL_BUILD for Release or Debug matching the CMAKE_BUILD_TYPE.
      On Windows the result of the build are three *.lib files

+Run cmake for VS 2017:
 ```cmd
 cmake .. -G "Visual Studio 15 2017 Win64" -DCMAKE_BUILD_TYPE=Release -DINSTALL_PREBUILT_DEPENDENCIES=ON
 ```

-of for newer VS 2019
+or for newer VS 2019 (architecture is specified separately)

 ```cmd
  cmake .. -G "Visual Studio 16 2019" -A "x64" -DCMAKE_BUILD_TYPE=Release -DINSTALL_PREBUILT_DEPENDENCIES=ON